Skip to content

 Are Cape Town fine-dining prices about to rise sharply?

 Yes, but probably not because of menu inflation.
 The headline driver is rand depreciation.
-Over 2020–2026, La Colombe's Gourmand menu rose roughly 85% in rand but only roughly 64% in euro, with most of the rand inflation explained by ZAR weakness.
-If the rand stabilises or strengthens (current Reserve Bank signals are mixed), euro and dollar prices are likely to be flat to modestly rising.
-If Michelin arrives, expect a structural 15–25% step-up in flagship prices within two years of inspection, a pattern seen consistently in Bangkok, Seoul and other emerging-market Michelin entries.
+Between 2020 and 2026, La Colombe's Gourmand menu rose roughly 85% in rand but only about 64% in euro, with most of the rand-side increase explained by ZAR weakness.
+If the rand stabilises or strengthens (the Reserve Bank's current signals are mixed), euro and dollar prices are likely to stay flat to modestly rising.
+If Michelin arrives, expect a structural 15 to 25% step-up in flagship prices within two years of the first inspection, a pattern seen consistently in Bangkok, Seoul and other emerging-market Michelin entries.

 Is fine dining in Cape Town actually cheaper than in Europe?